Wenlab/ABLITZER/classes_design.md

   - ABLITZER method
   - arg1: metric type (positional/turning/shock)
   - arg2: which classes to plot (1. learners only; 2. with non-learners; 3. with all)
+  - we can also design a global function to deal with saved trialBytrialPImat.

 - histPlotMemLen: plot the histograms of memory lengths of different cases
   - ABLITZER method